obsoletenerd/amateur-engineering/README.md

 ## Contributing Content

-If you're a maker/hacker/etc, you can add your blog to the site by adding your Markdown source url to the `contributors.py` file.
-We currently support GitLab and GitHub source folders, with Markdown files that fit the Jekyll or Pelican-Markdown formats.
-Basically, if your Markdown posts have metadata with the "title: Title goes here" format, and then your content starts with an H1/#Heading, then we can probably parse it fine.
-We'll continue developing this system to parse more Markdown/metadata templates and more sources as we go.
+If you're a maker/hacker/etc, you can add your blog to the site by adding your RSS feed to the `feeds.json` file.
+We pull the post info from your RSS feed then aggregate it with all the other members, creating a single place to see all the updated blogs.
+A simplified RSS reader focussed on a specific topic.

 Don't have a personal project blog?
 Personal blogs have never been easier and later-you will thank now-you for logging your progression and development.
 Even a free GitHub Pages site using Jekyll is a great way to get started and takes 15 minutes to set up.